How to Regulate Deepfake

 Vgency is also in agreement with Microsoft president Brad Smith who stated that Deepfakes are one of the biggest concerns of AI.
 While we are in agreement, let's also look at priorities: First came virtual backgrounds to Microsoft Teams, which is some sort of deepfake as we already wrote end of 2021.
 End of May 2023, Microsoft announced the availability of avatars for Microsoft Teams.
 Those virtualization features are not necessarily harmful but there is potential of misuse if a person behind an avatar or deepfake is using fake identities.

-Apple is slowly introducing virtual avatars after they acquired Zurich based startup Faceshift in 2015.
+Apple introduced virtual avatars after they acquired Zurich based startup Faceshift in 2015.
 We are tracking Apple's progress with great interest, not only because Vgency is also based in the Zurich area, but because Apple owns complementary solutions that can be used for verification: Face ID and iCloud.

 Face ID does not only unlock your iPhone.
 It scans the real face of the user and creates an image and depth data based profile for a specific user account.
 Obviously, when creating an avatar on an Apple device, users would want to use those called Memojis with Apple communication tools such as Messages or FaceTime.
 This would then connect the Memoji with the user's Apple ID that is part of the user's iCloud account.
-Face ID + Apple ID + Memoji result in a verified avatar.
+Face ID + Apple ID + Memoji would allow the creation of a verified avatar.

 Open Source by Law

 AI develops so quickly that it's difficult to keep up.
-We already explained in our first article that detecting deepfakes with AI based methods is a cat and mice game because AI based deepfake detections are being trained with available deepfake data.
+We already explained in our first article that detecting deepfakes with AI based methods is a cat and mouse game because AI based deepfake detections are being trained with available deepfake data.
 The latest deepfake technology would always be one step ahead deepfake detection.
-This also applies to flagging of AI-generated content like Brad Smith suggested.
 It's useless to think about strict deepfake regulations like in China if the latest deepfake technology creates content that cannot be detected as deepfake.
-The European Union also doesn't seem to understand that labeling is pure activism that won't prevent misuse of AI by cybercriminals.
+Flagging of AI generated content like required in the European Union is only applicable to established platforms and solutions.
+It won't prevent misuse of AI by cybercriminals who leverage unregulated open source based applications on a PC.